jxmot/vscode-notes/vscode-brkpt_bug.md

 * 8.9.0   **FAIL**
 * 6.10.2  **FAIL**

-In all failed tests the application starting was attempted, however no output was seen on the console.
+In all failed tests running the application was attempted, however no output was seen on the console.

 **v1.29.1**